rhsc-2023-uki/2021-scoring-service/README.md

 # 2021-scoring-service

-Scoring Service, baked with Quarkus and Infinispan
+Scoring Service, baked with Quarkus and Infinispan.

 Run Infinispan with Docker